Hujaakbar/Articles/Snowflake_dynamic_tables/Snowflake_dynamic_tables_en.md

 **Note:** A dynamic table’s refresh mode is determined at creation time and is immutable afterward.

  **Target lag:**
 You can define either the data should be synced as soon as the source table changes (within a minute) or certain time after the source table changes.
-It is called 'target lag'. **Target lag** is the maximum amount of time that the dynamic table’s content should lag behind updates to the base tables.By setting target lag it is possible to optimize cost efficiency.
+It is called 'target lag'. **Target lag** is the maximum amount of time that the dynamic table’s content should lag behind updates to the base tables.
+By setting target lag it is possible to optimize cost efficiency.
 For example, if the target lag is set to 2 hours, on the first 30 minutes 10 new rows were inserted into the base table, and after another another 30 rows were inserted.
 This way instead of performing syncing process twice, every time the data changes, syncing process was performed only once, within 2 hours of the first changes.
 Note it is different from Cron scheduling, this 2 hour lag time does not mean syncing happens every 2 hours, rather it means syncing happens within 2 hours of first changes.

 Below example　sets the orders dynamic table's refresh lag to two hours: